H3llKa1ser/IT-and-Security-101/Cloud Computing/Kubernetes/Hardening.md

  - Run within a cloud provider service such as Azure's AKS (Azure Kubernetes Service) or Amazon's EKS (Elastic Kubernetes Service)

+## Kubelet Security

+The kubelet component listens for requests on the following ports:

+ - Port 10250: Where it serves the kublet-api and allows for full access

+ - Port 10255: Where it serves another API which has unauthorised, unauthenticated read-only access

+The kubelet-api is used to manage containers running on a node and, as mentioned, has full access; this makes it a prime target for hackers who could use this API to interact directly with the kubelet component and create containers of their own or delete containers running within the worker node.
+For this reason, it is critical that you should ensure that unauthorised traffic is locked down.

+The kubelet component should only respond to traffic which originates from the kube-apiserver.
+This can be done by making configuration changes to the kubelet config file.
+Note: To find out where the kubelet config file is located, run

+    ps ef | grep kubelet

+and find the directory in the --config flag.
+The first step to locking down unauthorised traffic is to disable anonymous traffic (this implements CIS security benchmark 4.2.1).
+We do this by setting authentication:anonymous:enabled to false.
+Like so:

+    apiVersion: kubelet.config.k8s.io/v1beta1
+    authentication:
+      anonymous:
+        enabled: false
+      webhook:
+        cacheTTL: 0s
+        enabled: true
+      x509:
+        clientCAFile: /var/lib/minikube/certs/ca.crt

+### 1) Kubelet Authentication

+With anonymous traffic now restricted, the kubelet component will need to authenticate a request.
+This can be done using one of two methods:

+1) X509 Client Certificate Authentication: Kubelet will need to start with the --client-ca-file flag (providing a CA bundle to authenticate certificates with), separately for this method the apiserver component will have to be started with the --kubelet-client-certificate and --kubelet-client-key flags.

+2) API Bearer Token: This is configured by setting authentication:webhook:enabled to "true".
+Kubelet will then need to start with the flags --authentication-token-webhook and --kubeconfig.
+The API group authentication.k8s.io/v1beta1 will also need to be enabled in the API server.

+With either of those authentication methods implemented, the kublet component will no longer accept requests from unauthenticated sources, and the cluster is a bit more hardened!
+For example, if certificate authentication was enabled and a call was made to the kubelet component trying to list pods, it would be rejected as "unauthorised" unless the appropriate key and certificate were provided along with the request.

+## API Traffic Security

+Within a Kubernetes cluster, there are many components.
+These components need to communicate; Kubernetes is entirely API driven, meaning restricting this communication (who can access it, what they can do) should be the first line of defence.
+One way in which we can secure API traffic is through encryption.